Varendraaa/portfolio/content/projects/Computer-Vision.md

 ## Background

-[MedMNIST](https://medmnist.github.io/) is a collection of 10 datasets of 28x28 pixel images.
+[MedMNIST](https://medmnist.github.io/) is a collection of 10 datasets of 28x28 pixel medical images.
 For this project, two different datasets were chosen, one for binary classification and one for multi-class classification.
 Each dataset was evaluated using three different networks:

 1. **Sample ConvNet** : A baseline convolutional neural network provided as part of the coursework.
 2. **Dense-Only Network** : A fully connected network without convolutional layers but with comparable total parameters to the baseline ConvNet.
 3. **Custom ConvNet** : A self-designed deep neural network incorporating advanced design principles, regularization methods, and data augmentation to optimize performance.

-## Setup

 The networks were built using Google Colab for a couple reasons: